Monday, October 11, 2010

 Monday, March 22, 2010

-We all watch so many movies these days, thanks to uTorrent and the Internet !
-Even those movies that are not available in most Indian Video rental stores, are now available free of cost to the niche audiences who desire them.
-Some movies are so touching, and leave so big an impact that the viewer's Life is turned around; He is Awakened from the core; He sees a new meaning for his Existence, a new direction for his rudderless Life.
+We watch so many movies these days thanks to uTorrent and the Internet!
+Even those art movies that are not available in most video rental stores, are now freely available to the niche audiences that desire them.
+Some of these movies are very touching, and leave so big an impact that the viewer's life is turned around; he is awakened from the core and begins to see a new meaning for his existence.

 One such movie is Mother India.

-Mother India is a realistic story of a typical Indian farmer, the hardships he has to face, his exploitation at the hands of the lecherous local Money Lender, and the ultimate betrayal by the Indian Monsoon.
-It was released in 1957.
-The story revolves around the Life of the newly married farmer Shamu ( Raaj Kumar ) who takes a loan of Rs.500 from the Money Lender , to cover the expenses of his wedding with Radha ( Nargis ).
-They have a happy married life and are blessed with a Son.
-Shamu, feeling very joyous about his son as well as the freshly cut Harvest, begins to distribute parts of the grain to the poor and needy.
+Mother India is a realistic story of a simple Indian farmer, the hardships he has to face, his exploitation at the hands of the lecherous local money lender, and his ultimate betrayal by the Indian Monsoon.
+Released in 1957, the story revolves around the life of the newly married farmer Shamu (Raaj Kumar) who takes a loan of Rs.500 ($67 in 1957 dollars) from the money lender to cover the expenses of his wedding with Radha (Nargis).
+They have a happily married life and are blessed with a son.
+Shamu, feeling very joyous about his son and the freshly cut harvest, begins to distribute parts of the grain to the poor and needy.
 All is well.

-At this juncture, the Money Lender walks in and claims that the Harvest belongs to him, and that Shamu doesn't have any right to distribute it to Anyone.
-Shamu thinks that the Money Lender is playing a joke on him.
-But then, the Money Lender brings forth the loan Contract bearing the Thumb impression of Shamu.
-It turns out that Shamu is illiterate, and the Money Lender took advantage of this and formed an unfair contract which said that until Shamu paid back the Rs.500 loan, he had to Give away three-fourths of his harvest to the Money Lender as "interest".
-Shamu is enraged by this as three-fourths of the Harvest was any day more valued than the Rs.500 he owed, and presents his case to the village Elders, who rule in favour of the Money Lender, so as to appease him and save the rest of the village from credit related problems.
+At this juncture, the money lender enters the scene and claims that the harvest belongs to him, and that Shamu doesn't have any rights over its ownership.
+Shamu thinks that the money lender is playing a joke on him.
+But then, the money lender brings forth the loan contract bearing the thumb-impression of Shamu.
+It turns out that Shamu was illiterate, and was duped by the money lender into entering into an unfair contract which said that Shamu had to give away three-fourths of his harvest to the money lender as "interest" until Shamu paid back the Rs.500 loan.
+Shamu is enraged, as three-fourths of the harvest was on any day more valuable than the Rs.500 he owed, and presents his case to the village elders, who rule in favour of the money lender, so as to appease him and not put the rest of the village into problems related to the availability of easy credit, however unfair the terms of which be.

-But Shamu is not bogged down by this.
-He thinks that he can pay back the principle amount before the Next harvest, thereby not losing any more of his hard earned Produce.
-He and his wife work hard with the sowing and are sure that the contract conditions will be met much before the Harvest.
-But the Indian Monsoon plays spoil sport and Drought sets in.
-Shamu's crops wither away due to lack of water, and Shamu is compelled to sell his wife's jewellery and his farm Bullocks to pay the Money Lender the equivalent of his "interest".
-Meanwhile, one more member is added to the family .
+Shamu is not bogged down by this crisis and is determined to pay back the principle amount before the next harvest to avoid losing any more of his hard earned produce.
+He and his wife work hard in the sowing season and are very soon confident that the contract conditions would be met much before the harvest.
+But the Indian Monsoon plays spoil sport and drought sets in.
+Shamu's crops wither away due to the lack of water, and Shamu is compelled to sell his wife's jewellery and his farm bullocks to pay the money lender the equivalent of his "interest".
+Meanwhile, one more member is added to the family.
 Shamu and Radha, raise their family bravely facing all hardships.

-Inorder to pay off their mounting debt, Radha and Shamu decide to cultivate the rocky patch of land that they hitherto had not cultivated, due to the rugged terrain.
-While using his hands to clear the huge boulders, fate plays a cruel joke and BOTH of Shamu's hands are crushed under the boulder.
-Now Shamu is totally devastated.
-To even perform basic activities, he has to take his wife's help.
-There is a very touching scene where his 2nd son Birju ( Sunil Dutt ) holds the Beedi to his mouth while he smokes it.
-Birju is mischievous, and takes a few puffs himself !
-Nargis serves her husband with utmost devotion, but Shamu thinks he is a burden on his family, as he is not a working member anymore, and leaves his family.
-He is shown to have gone to a holy place to beg for alms.
+In order to pay off their mounting debt, Radha and Shamu decide to cultivate the rocky patch of land that they had hitherto not cultivated, due to the rugged terrain.
+Fate plays a cruel joke while Shamu is using his hands to clear the huge boulders, and both of Shamu's hands are crushed in an accident.
+Shamu is totally devastated.
+To perform even day to day activities, he is compelled to take his wife's help, which the wife provides without a grudge.
+There is a very touching scene where Shamu's 2nd son Birju (Sunil Dutt) holds a Beedi cigarette to his Dad's mouth while Shamu smokes it.
+Six year old Birju is mischievous, and takes a few drags himself!
+Radha serves her husband with utmost devotion, but Shamu thinks he is a burden on his family, as he is not a working member anymore, and leaves his family.
+He is shown to have gone to an undisclosed holy place to beg for alms.

 Again, Radha and the kids work hard on the land and manage to raise a healthy harvest.
 Radha has a baby daughter.
-BUT, A storm sweeps through the village destroying the harvest and leveling all the homes.
-Radha's youngest child dies in the midst of this.
-The villagers start to migrate but decide to stay and rebuild on the urging of Radha.
+But, a storm sweeps through the village destroying the harvest and leveling all the homes.
+Radha's youngest child dies in the midst of all this.
+The villagers start to migrate but decide to stay and rebuild their lives upon Radha's request.

 15 years later -

-The movie is all about the Strength of Radha , who singlehandedly raises her family and pays off her debt.
-Birju, embittered by the wickedness of the Money Lender since his childhood takes out his frustrations by pestering the village girls, especially the Money Lender's daughter.
-Ramu, by contrast, has a calmer temper and is married soon after.
-Birju becomes a Bandit and harasses the Money Lender and acts like Robin Hood by helping the villagers.
+The movie is all about the strength of Radha, who singlehandedly raises her family and pays off her debt.
+Birju, embittered by the wickedness of the money lender since his childhood takes out his frustrations by pestering the village girls, especially the money lender's daughter.
+The elder son Ramu on the other hand, has a calmer temperament and is married soon after.
+Birju becomes a highway bandit and harasses the money lender and plays Robin-hood by helping the villagers.
 The film ends after a while when Birju is shot dead by his mother.

-If he had got a proper loan from a bank with a well defined and reasonable Rate of Interest, he need not have gone to the wicked Money Lender.
-But alas; I found that our System is so uptight that our Banks dont give out loans to small time farmers whose land-holdings are not big enough to grant a loan.
-When approached, banks outrightly deny them the loan, while favouring BIG farmers, so that they can be sure that their investment is returned on time.
+If he had gotten a loan from a bank with a well defined and reasonable rate of interest, he need not have gone to the wicked loan shark.
+But alas; I found that our system is so uptight that our banks did not give out loans to small time farmers whose land-holdings were not big enough to grant a loan.
+When approached, the banks out-rightly denied loans to small farmers, while favouring big farmers at the same time, so that the banks could be sure that their investment would be returned on time.
 Most farmers are too confused to know about the devious procedures our banks have.
-We, well educated youngsters face so many hardships every year when we pay our college fees or any other financial transaction, standing in the long lines near the bank counters, where the bank clerks do everything possible to increase our hardship.
+Even well educated youngsters like myself are intimidated every year when we pay our college fees (or perform other financial transactions,) standing in the long queues at the bank counters, dealing with unclear documentation requirements and unruly clerks, who do nearly everything possible to increase our hardship.

-In 2008 , the Central Govt. announced a Rs.
-60,000 crore farm-loan waiver for Indian farmers.
-The farmers were initially very happy to hear this.
-But the fine-print said that only those loans would be waived off, that were taken from any of the NATIONALISED banks.
+In 2008, the Govt. of India announced a Rs.
+60,000 crore ($13.6 billion in 2008 dollars) farm-loan waiver for Indian farmers to save them from never ending debt.
+The farmers were very happy about this, but their relief was short-lived.
+The fine-print said that only those loans that were obtained from one of the Nationalized banks were eligible to be waived off,.
 The small time farmers were doomed.
-The big farmers who had large lands and got loans from Big Banks, were given the waivers, while the poor and needy farmers, who actually needed the money and who took the loan from local Money Lenders under exorbitant Interest Rates were NOT given the waiver.
+The farmers with large land holdings, who had consequently obtained their loans from big nationalized banks were given the waivers, while the farmers with small land holdings, who actually needed the waiver because of their never-ending loans from local money lenders under exorbitant interest rates, were not given the waiver.
 In India, the welfare measures taken up by the govt. somehow do not reach the needy.
-They get lost somewhere along the way in the mouths of greedy and avaricious govt. servants.
+They get lost somewhere along the distribution channels in the mouths of avaricious govt. servants.

-An economics professor at Chittagong University in Bangladesh in 1970s, he was devastated by the poverty around him, worsened by crop failure and famine that was going on at the time.
-He started out by giving small loans to the poorest of the poor people who had no papers or credit worthiness.
-He told them that it was a loan, not a gift, and that they should pay it back when they could afford to do so.
+An economics professor at Chittagong University in Bangladesh in 1970s, Mohammad Younis was disturbed by the poverty around him, which only worsened with crop failure and famine that were raging on at that time.
+He started out by making small loans to the poorest of the poor people who had no papers, land, jewelry or other signs of credit worthiness or collateral.
+He told them that it was a loan, not a gift, and that they ought to pay it back when they could afford to do so.
 He relied purely on the goodwill of the people to return the loans.

 The people were touched by his gesture.
-No one had ever extended to them a helping hand in their lives.
-They were so happy on getting the much needed money that they put their heart and soul into their work.
-They got the maximum output out of it , and had so much gratitude that they returned the principle amount with a small interest as well.
+No one had ever extended to them such a helping hand in their lives, literally or as a figure of speech.
+They were so happy upon getting the much needed monetary support that they put their heart and soul into their work.
+They got the maximum output out of it, and returned the principle amount with a huge sense of gratitude; not to mention, a small interest amount as well.
+Its a well known fact that the repayment rates for micro loans are well above 98%, ie ~2% default, whereas regular loans given to well to do individuals and institutions default at much higher rates.

 This was the birth of Micro Finance.

 Slowly, Md.
-Younis extended his operations all over Bangladesh and alleviated millions of lives out of poverty.
-He won a Nobel Prize for this in the year 2006.
+Yunus extended his operations all over Bangladesh and alleviated millions of lives out of poverty.
+He won a Nobel Prize for this feat in the year 2006.
 Now his Foundation works worldwide to help people.
-Few such organization exist in India though.
+Few of such organizations exist in India though.

 How awesome would that be? !

-( to end this post on a happy note, let me say that, on the sets of MOTHER INDIA, Sunil Dutt fell in love wit Nargis, who played his mother, and married her in 1956, and our Munnabhai SANJAY DUTT was born out of this adventure in 1957 ! ) Lagey Raho !
+(To end this post on a more earthly-note: On the sets of MOTHER INDIA, Sunil Dutt fell in love with Nargis who played his mother's character, and married her in 1956.
+Our very own superstar Munnabhai Sanjay Dutt was born out of this adventure in 1957.)
+Lagey Raho !

 Monday, June 29, 2009